The best apps for small business owners in 2026

 Trello

-Customer relationship management (CRM) and loyalty apps
+CRM and customer loyalty apps

 Belly